Messier 90

 Charles Messier found M90 in 1781 while looking at other galaxies in the Virgo cluster.
 M90 contains approximately a trillion stars and a thousand globular clusters.
 With the exception of the inner disk region, the galaxy’s arms contain very little star formation.
 Interactions with neighboring galaxies likely stripped away the gas and material that M90 needs to have active star formation in its outer regions.
 In the future, M90 is expected to evolve into a lenticular galaxy, which is a galaxy that has qualities of both a spiral and an elliptical galaxy.

-This Hubble observation was taken in infrared, ultraviolet and visible light with the telescope’s Wide Field and Planetary Camera 2.
+The Hubble image above includes data taken by the telescope’s Wide Field and Planetary Camera 2 (WFPC2) in 1994, soon after its installation.
+This camera produced images with an unusual staircase-like shape (learn why here).
 Less than half of the galaxy is visible in this image.
 Astronomers used these Hubble observations to help study the properties of galactic bulges and the cores of nearby galaxies.

 The best time to view M90 is in May.
 It can be seen with binoculars in a clear, dark sky, and telescopes (especially larger ones) will begin to reveal more details of the galaxy, such as its arms and bright core.